samira-jannat-143231/Cards/README.md

 # Cards
-I have completely used html and css im making  these cards
+I have completely used html and css in making  these cards

 Hover the card, then you would be able to see different different cards